shahabday/DSR-practical-computer-vision/README.md

-# Practical Computer Vision with PyTorch
+# Practical Computer Vision with PyTorch and FiftyOne

 ![](images/image_embeddings_zero_cluster.gif)
 ***Visualizing image embeddings in a 2D space***